grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 Your webhook endpoint is now waiting for the first request.

-Next, let's configure a Contact Point in Grafana's Alerting UI to send notifications to our webhook endpoint.
+Next, let's configure a contact point in Grafana's Alerting UI to send notifications to our webhook endpoint.

 1. Return to Grafana.
 In Grafana's sidebar, hover over the **Alerting** (bell) icon and then click **Contact points**.
 1. Click **+ Add contact point**.